-The purpose of special education to provide a free, appropriate public education in the least restrictive environment for special needs students.
+The purpose of special education is to provide a free, appropriate public education (FAPE) in the least restrictive environment (LRE) for students with special needs.
 Special education classes exist to teach each student at his or her ability levels, even if those levels are lower than the student’s current grade level.

 Types of Disabilities:

 There are many types of disabilities delineated in special education law.
 They include: Intellectual Disability, Physical Impairment, Specific Learning Disability, Visual Impairment, Hearing Impairment, Deafness, Deaf/Blind, Speech/Language Impaired, Emotional Disability, Other Health Impairment, Multiple Disabilities, Developmentally Delayed, Autism, and Traumatic Brain Injury.
 Since the definitions of these disability categories are subject to change by the government, the reader is encouraged to visit the web site for the Illinois State Board of Education for current information.

 The referral process starts with the parent and/or school personnel noticing a potential problem with a student.
 A parent may fill out referral forms (available at the school office) independently or in conjunction with the child’s teacher.
 If the district believes the referral is appropriate, the teacher and the principal will sign the referral form.

 A domain meeting will be held to discuss eight different areas to see if they are relevant to the referral, how much we know about the child in each area, whether we need to do testing in one or more of the areas, what tests we will use, and who will gather the information.
-Areas include health, vision, hearing, intelligence, functional, motor skills, communication skills, social development, and academic performance.
+Areas to be examined ar: Academic, Functional Performance, Cognitive, Communication, Health, Hearing/Vision, Motor (fine/gross) and Social/Emotional.
 The parent should participate in this meeting, either in person or over the phone.
 Other participants include the teacher, school psychologist, school social worker and, possibly, others.
 After the meeting, the parent must sign (especially for an initial) granting permission to do the evaluation and agreement with the assessments to be conducted.
-Testing cannot be started without parental consent.
+Testing cannot be started without parental consent for initial evaluations..